 Established in 2007, Quadbar have sold in excess of 20,000 OPDs to Australian farmers with no reported fatalities.
 Quadbars are manufactured in Clifton, Queensland, and are an approved OPD listed in the Quad Bike Safety Standard.

-All stage 2 complaint quad bikes are fitted with Quadbar OPDs that are installed by our dealer network during pre-delivery.
+All stage 2 compliant quad bikes are fitted with Quadbar OPDs that are installed by our dealer network during pre-delivery.

-All CFMOTO stage 2 complaint quad bikes are fitted with Quadbar OPDs.
+All CFMOTO stage 2 compliant quad bikes are fitted with Quadbar OPDs.

 Additional information can be found at Quadbar

 HOW DO I KNOW IF A PARTICULAR MODEL MEETS THE REQUIREMENTS UNDER THE STANDARD?

 Mojo Motorcycles, the Australian importer of CFMOTO, has introduced an updated range of quad bikes that meet stage 2 requirements of the Consumer Goods (Quad Bike) Safety Standard.
 If the model is advertised with the ‘Quad Bike Safety Standard Compliant’ logo, it is compliant with the requirements of stage 2 and will be supplied with a Quadbar OPD installed.